 "Heresy" is a work of the flesh (Gal.
 5:20).
 It is "religious opinion tending to schism and strife."
-A man might hold an opinion and never cause schism and strife in the body of Christ. preachers into the mission field and pay them a certain amount of money.
-They all divide on this and we have ninety-six factions.
-Some of these divide over whether the preacher should be
+A man might hold an opinion and never cause schism and strife in the body of Christ.

 Have you ever seen a congregation, the members of which, agreed one hundred percent on every point?
 Do you know of two members that agree on every subject, agree on the interpretation of every verse in the Bible, and hold no differing religious opinions?
 Everyone of us, then, could cause another division in the church if we are willing to press every point and every difference to the ultimate.
 The word translated "heresy" was also translated "sect" in the common version.
 A "sect" is a "faction or party" with its peculiar tenets separated from the whole.
 Thus when one segregates to himself a faction or sect, he becomes a "heretic."
-You can then see how that a man with whom we have labored can, without changing his opinions or beliefs, become a man with whom we cannot labor by virtue of his creating a sect or faction and becoming a "here-
+You can then see how that a man with whom we have labored can, without changing his opinions or beliefs, become a man with whom we cannot labor by virtue of his creating a sect or faction and becoming a "heretic."